 Poland has been a part of the European Union since 2004.
 This step forced governments to simplify procedures of pursuit of economic activities.
-However the amount of regulations related to doing business is still quite expansive.
-To start the simplest business a person must comply with registration regulations, labor law requirements, social security contributions and taxes.
+However, the number of regulations concerning doing business is still huge.
+To start the simplest business a person must comply with registration regulations, labour law requirements, social security contributions and taxes.
 Abovementioned factors pose following risks on company/proprietorship – risk of unexamined requests, delays, controls, fines.

 2. Labour and Employment Law Requirements

 - Any employer employing at least 50 employees, who are not covered by a single-establishment collective labour agreement, or any multi-establishment collective labour agreement, shall fix the conditions of remuneration for work in the rules relating to remuneration;

 - Any employer employing less than 50 employees who are not covered by a single-establishment collective labour agreement or any multi-establishment collective labour agreement, may fix the conditions of remuneration for work in the rules for remuneration;